 The goals are as follows:

-To increase access to community-based care and supports through a network of service providers that are committed to a resiliency and recovery-oriented system of care
+To increase access to community-based care and supports for people with intellectual and/or developmental disabilities through a network of service providers that are committed to a person-centered system of care

-To utilize information/data management to enhance decision making and service delivery
+To ensure people receive quality services in safe settings and utilize information/data management to enhance decision making and service delivery

 The goals and objectives will guide DMH’s actions in moving toward a community-based service system.
 Each goal’s objectives include action plans, performance measures, timelines, and responsible parties.
 Furthermore, unless specified, these goals and objectives are inclusive of the populations DMH is charged to serve, and services developed and/or provided will take into account the cultural and linguistic needs of these diverse populations.